Fincap/ezLoop/README.md

 Accepting any and all contributes, feedback, advice, etc.

 If there's an even better way of implementing this, I would love to learn.

+#### Credits

+Thanks to Robert Nystrom for his [terrific explanation](https://gameprogrammingpatterns.com/game-loop.html) on different implementations of a game loop, from which this library references heavily.
+Go buy his book and support the great work he does.